|On this page…|

 The Walsh–Hadamard transform is used in a number of applications, such as image processing, speech processing, filtering, and power spectrum analysis.
 It is very useful for reducing bandwidth storage requirements and spread-spectrum analysis.
 Like the FFT, the Walsh–Hadamard transform has a fast version, the fast Walsh–Hadamard transform (fwht).
 Compared to the FFT, the FWHT requires less storage space and is faster to calculate because it uses only real additions and subtractions, while the FFT requires complex values.
 The FWHT is able to represent signals with sharp discontinuities more accurately using fewer coefficients than the FFT.
 Both the FWHT and the inverse FWHT (ifwht) are symmetric and thus, use identical calculation processes.
 The FWHT and IFWHT for a signal x(t) of length N are defined as:

 The following example uses an electrocardiogram (ECG) signal to illustrate working with the Walsh-Hadamard transform.
 ECG signals typically are very large and need to be stored for analysis and retrieval at a future time.
-Walsh-Hadamard transforms are particularly well-suited to this application because they provide compression and thus, require less storage space, plus they also provide rapid signal reconstruction.
+Walsh-Hadamard transforms are particularly well-suited to this application because they provide compression and thus require less storage space.
+They also provide rapid signal reconstruction.

 The plot shows that most of the signal energy is in the lower sequency values below approximately 1100.
-We will store only the first 1024 coefficients and see if the signal can be accurately reconstructed from only these stored coefficients.
+Store only the first 1024 coefficients (out of 4096) and see if the signal can be accurately reconstructed from only these stored coefficients.